ProbstLab/uBin/README.md

 # uBin

-⚠️ alpha version
+Software for manual curation of genomes from metagenomes

+Contact: till.bornemann@uni-duisburg-essen.de

+The uBin App is located in the repository https://github.com/ProbstLab/uBin.

+The input Generation script as well as test files are located in https://github.com/ProbstLab/uBin-helperscripts.

+The main README with instructions on how to install and use both the input generation script as well as uBin itself, including pictures and a short video tutorial, are located in the uBin-helperscripts repository https://github.com/ProbstLab/uBin-helperscripts.

+The following contains mainly installation instructions for the uBin software.

-## Installation
+## uBin Installation

 ### Use an installer (recommended)

-1. Find the latest release on the release page: https://github.com/Shin--/uBin/releases
+1. Find the latest release on the release page: https://github.com/ProbstLab/uBin/releases
 2. Get the correct installer (other files can be ignored):
    - Windows: .exe
    - MacOS: .dmg